nim-lang/Nim/doc/contributing.rst

    https://github.com/nim-lang/Nim/pull/9356

-8. Do not mix pure formatting changes (e.g. whitespace changes, nimpretty) or automated changes (e.g. nimfix) with other code changes: these should be in separate commits (and the merge on GitHub should not squash these into 1).
+8. Do not mix pure formatting changes (e.g. whitespace changes, nimpretty) or automated changes with other code changes: these should be in separate commits (and the merge on GitHub should not squash these into 1).